arthasking123/vfp/README_EN.md

 - **Document Handling**: Load PDF documents related to video content.
 - **Subtitle Generation**: Automatically generate SRT subtitles, allowing user corrections in the edit box.
 - **Text-Image Mixing**: Support inserting PDF pages into the subtitle edit box.
+- **Find and Replace**: Support using Ctrl+F for search and Ctrl+H for replace, allowing users to quickly locate and modify text content.
 - **Document Saving**: Save edited content as HTML documents for subsequent loading and editing.
 - **Formalization**: Convert edited content into standardized WORD documents.